Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Spread & Total Prediction for Illinois vs. Florida Atlantic

-Illinois is 2-4-0 against the spread this season compared to Florida Atlantic's 6-2-0 ATS record.
-The Fighting Illini are 1-5-0 and the Owls are 4-4-0 in terms of hitting the over.
+Florida Atlantic is 6-2-0 against the spread this season compared to Illinois' 2-4-0 ATS record.
+The Owls are 4-4-0 and the Fighting Illini are 1-5-0 in terms of going over the point total.
+The teams score an average of 161.5 points per game, 13 more points than this matchup's total.

 Sportsbook Promo Codes